UCSBCarpentry/2022-08-09-ucsb-r-geospatial/_episodes/04-raster-calculations-in-r.md

 the `writeRaster()` function.

-When we write this raster object to a GeoTIFF file we'll name it `CHM_HARV.tiff`.
+When we write this raster object to a GeoTIFF file we'll name it `HARV_CHM.tiff`.
 This name allows us to quickly remember both what the data contains (CHM data) and for where (HARVard Forest).
 The `writeRaster()` function by default writes the output file to your working directory unless you specify a full file path.